netdata/netdata/README.md

 Traditionally, open-source projects have often used the open-core model, where a basic version of the software is open-source, and additional features are reserved for a commercial, closed-source version.
 This approach can limit access to advanced innovations, as most of these remain closed-source.

 At Netdata, we take a slightly different path.
 We don't create a separate enterprise version of our product.
-Instead, all users—whether commercial or not—utilize the same Netdata Agent, ensuring that all our observability innovations are always open-source.
+Instead, all users - both commercial and non-commercial - use the same Netdata Agent, ensuring that all of our observability innovations are always open source.

 To experience the full capabilities of the Netdata ecosystem, users need to combine the open-source components with our closed-source offerings.
 The complete product still remains free to use.

 The closed-source components include:

 - **Netdata UI**: This is closed-source but free to use with the Netdata Agents and Netdata Cloud.
 It’s also publicly available via a CDN.
 - **Netdata Cloud**: A commercial product available both as an on-premises installation and as a SaaS solution, with a free community tier.

 By balancing open-source and closed-source components, we ensure that all users have access to our innovations while sustaining our ability to grow and innovate as a company.